saliWd/distance/ProjectNotes.md

 ## SwimMeter App
 using [altbeacon](https://github.com/davidgyoung/android-beacon-library) and adapted their reference app.
-Previously have been using [simple ble scanner](https://github.com/lorenzofelletti/SimpleBleScanner)
+Previously have been using [simple ble scanner](https://github.com/lorenzofelletti/SimpleBleScanner) official [altbeacon](https://github.com/AltBeacon/android-beacon-library) is much younger than the davidyoung part.
+Need to rely on that one?
+   1. need to get rid of background location access.
+Possible to still use altbeacon? -> https://github.com/agap/luch has about the same interest (only foreground)

 1. implemented features
    1. searches for beacons, lists them (including rssi, moving average distance estimation)